niklases/PyPEF/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```

-Note that the package [Ray](https://github.com/ray-project/ray) which we use for parallelizing sequence encoding and model validation of AAindices on the test set, is in beta status for [Windows](https://docs.ray.io/en/latest/installation.html#windows-support).

 Now, after installing required packages, you should be able to directly run pypef in the command-line interface.